Sunghak222/Predicting-Consumption-in-a-High-Rate-Economy/README.md

 - **DSPIC96**
   Real Disposable Personal Income
-  → Household purchasing power
+  → Household income after taxes

-The sample period begins in 2007 and extends through 2025, subject to data availability after lag construction.
+The sample starts in 2007 and extends to 2025, depending on data availability after lag construction.

 ---

-## 3. Target Variable Construction
+## 3. Target Variable

-The target variable is defined as the **3-month log growth rate of real personal consumption expenditures**:
+The target variable is defined as the **3-month log growth rate of real consumption**:

 \[
 y_t = \log(PCE_t) - \log(PCE_{t-3})
 \]

-**Why 3-month growth?**
-- Reduces high-frequency monthly noise
-- Reflects short-term economic dynamics more meaningfully than 1-month changes
+This definition is used because:
+- Monthly consumption data is noisy
+- A 3-month window smooths short-term fluctuations
-- Allows limited lag for policy and labor market effects to materialize
+- Policy and labor market effects often take time to appear

-Because this is a rolling growth measure, large shocks mechanically affect multiple adjacent observations.
+Because this is a rolling growth measure, large shocks affect multiple adjacent observations.

 ---

 ## 4. Methodology

-A **Ridge regression** model is employed to analyze the structural relationship between macroeconomic variables and consumption growth.
+A **Ridge regression** model is used.

-Key design choices:
+The model includes:
-- Lagged macro variables are used to respect temporal ordering
+- Lagged macroeconomic variables
-- Features are standardized using `StandardScaler`
+- Standardization using `StandardScaler`
-- Regularization (Ridge) mitigates multicollinearity common in macro data
+- L2 regularization to handle multicollinearity

-This model is intentionally simple to preserve interpretability.
+This model is chosen for its simplicity and interpretability.
-The objective is **explanatory analysis**, not black-box forecasting.
+The purpose is to examine relationships, not to build a black-box forecasting system.

 ---

 ## 5. Evaluation Strategy

-The dataset is split by time to avoid data leakage:
+The data is split by time:

-- **Training set:** pre-2020
+- **Training set:** data before 2020
-- **Test set:** 2020 onward
+- **Test set:** data from 2020 onward

-To account for the COVID-19 shock, performance is evaluated under two test settings:
+Model performance is evaluated in two ways:

-1. **With COVID-19**
-   → Full test period
+1. **Including the COVID-19 period**
+   → reflects real-world performance

-2. **Without COVID-19 (adjusted)**
+2. **Excluding the COVID-19 period (adjusted)**
-   → December 2019 to June 2021 excluded
+   → December 2019 to June 2021 is removed
-   (Adjusted to reflect the 3-month growth window)
+   → adjusted to match the 3-month growth definition

-This separation allows the analysis to distinguish between normal economic dynamics and exogenous crisis shocks.
+This separation helps distinguish normal economic behavior from crisis-driven shocks.

 ---

 ## 6. Results

-### Quantitative Findings
+- When the COVID-19 period is included, prediction errors increase significantly.
-- RMSE improves after excluding the COVID-19 period, indicating better absolute prediction accuracy during normal times.
+- After excluding COVID-19, the RMSE decreases, indicating better average accuracy.
-- R² becomes unstable or strongly negative when COVID-19 is excluded, due to the extremely low variance of consumption growth in normal regimes.
+- However, R² becomes unstable or strongly negative because consumption growth varies very little during normal periods.

-This behavior is expected given the definition of R² and does not imply model failure.

-### Coefficient Interpretation
-- Interest rates and unemployment exert small but persistent negative effects on consumption growth.
-- Inflation variables exhibit weaker and less consistent relationships.
-- Disposable income changes contribute marginally at short horizons.

-Overall, macroeconomic variables explain **average consumption dynamics**, but not high-frequency fluctuations.
+This suggests that macro variables explain average consumption behavior, but not short-term fluctuations.

 ---

 ## 7. Visualization

-The figure below compares actual and predicted 3-month consumption growth over the full sample period.
+A comparison of actual and predicted consumption growth shows that:

-Key observations:
-- During normal periods, predictions track a smooth average path.
+- Predictions remain smooth during normal periods
-- During crisis periods (notably COVID-19), the model fails to react to sharp collapses and rebounds.
+- The model fails to capture extreme drops and rebounds during COVID-19

-This reflects the exogenous and policy-driven nature of the shock, which is not captured by standard macro indicators.
+This highlights the exogenous nature of the pandemic shock.

 ---

 ## 8. Limitations

-- The model cannot anticipate sudden behavioral or policy-driven shocks.
+- The model cannot predict sudden policy or behavioral shocks.
-- Short-term consumption growth exhibits very low variance during normal periods, limiting predictability.
+- Short-term consumption growth has very low variance in normal times.
-- The analysis relies solely on aggregate macroeconomic indicators and excludes micro-level consumption behavior.

-These limitations are intrinsic to the research question and data structure.
+- Only aggregate macro variables are used; household-level behavior is not considered.

+These limitations reflect the scope of the analysis rather than modeling errors.

 ---

 ## 9. Conclusion

-**Macroeconomic conditions influence the level of consumption,
+Macroeconomic variables influence the overall level of consumption,
-but short-term consumption growth remains largely unpredictable outside of crisis periods.**
+but short-term consumption growth is difficult to explain outside of crisis periods.

-This project highlights the limits of macro-based regression models in explaining short-run consumption dynamics, especially during periods of economic stability.
+This project shows both the usefulness and the limits of macro-based regression models.

----